I am an interview practice coach, who wants to be helpful to you, should you decide to work with me.

 Questions—and My Answers

-A. Yes, provided that you read through this Q&A as well as consult my LinkedIn profile, which has more answers.
+A. Yes, provided that you read through this Q&A as well as visit my LinkedIn profile, which has more answers.

-A. The cost is $600 for three hours of coaching—which is typically split into two 90-minute sessions at $300 each —or $240 for only 60 minutes, which is for those needing help with salary negotiations.
-Payment is expected before each session begins.
+A. The cost is $360 for 90 minutes of coaching or $240 for 60 minutes, which is for those needing help with salary negotiations.
+Two sessions are suggested for the full benefit of the program.
+Payment is required before each session begins.

 Q. How many sessions? how lengthy?

 A. This varies a lot.
 Some people are satisfied with twice 90 minutes and others come back several more times till they feel confident.
-Very often people come back for a refresher just before the interview only for one hour at the discounted rate of $200 and not $240.
-But this is completely up to the individual to choose.
+Very often people come back for just one hour as a refresher just before the interview for $200.

-A. Yes, payment is expected up front.
-We can block my calendar to secure a mutually convenient date and time but the actual coaching will begin only once payment has been received via either Venmo, Zelle, (preferred) or PayPal.
+A. Payment is expected prior to the coaching session.
+We can block my calendar to secure a mutually convenient date and time but the actual coaching will begin only once payment has been received.

 Q. Should I inquire about the coach’s background and years of experience?